dgc08/MurmelRechner/README.md

 Make sure to only use pointers when you really need to, as I found no other Bonsai emulator / interpreter that does this and it isn't included in the original instruction set.
 If you want to use pointers, I'd recommend to not use double pointers.
 Instructions like `inc ****0` would be valid here, but not even all of my emulators implement nested pointers per se.
-You can however still manually dereference nested pointers by copying them around, if you want to target all pointer emulations
+You can however still manually dereference nested pointers by copying them around, if you want to target all pointer implementations.

 My [implementation of Bonsai within Bonsai](https://github.com/dgc08/murmel-plusplus/blob/master/examples/self_implementation.murpp) for example originally worked with nested pointers, but I changed it to use the 'manually dereference' method to allow it to run itself